anpaza/afrd/README.md

 AFRD uses a simple configuration file that can be used to customize its behavior.
 The file contains either comment lines, starting with the '#' character, or key=value pairs.

+Every 5 seconds afrd will check the last-modified timestamp on the loaded config file.
+If config file is changed, afrd reloads it.

-The following keywords are recognized by AFRD:
+The following parameters are recognized by AFRD:

 * *hdmi.dev*
     This keyword defines the sysfs directory with HDMI driver attributes.